-The 21st Gdańsk Shakespeare Festival will take place from 28th July to 6th August 2017.
+The 21st Gdańsk Shakespeare Festival took place from 28th July to 6th August 2017.

-The Festival will be preceded by a European Shakespeare Research Association biennial conference co-organised by the University of Gdansk and the Gdansk Shakespeare Theatre (see more on ESRA2017.eu)
+The Festival was preceded by a European Shakespeare Research Association biennial conference co-organised by the University of Gdansk and the Gdansk Shakespeare Theatre (see more on ESRA2017.eu)

 So far, festival audiences have had a chance to appreciate nearly 400 plays and artistic events brought to the city by artists representing around 40 countries.
 Productions by the world’s greatest theatrical directors have been presented, among them: Peter Brook, Luk Perceval, Elizabeth LeCompte, Lew Dodin, Oskaras Koršunovas, Roberto Ciulli, Robert Sturua, Konstantin Bogomolov, Yoshihiro Kurita, Krzysztof Warlikowski, Jan Klata, Eimuntas Nekrošius, Silviu Purcărete, Romeo Castellucci to mention only a few of the most notable.
 Ever since it launched its activity, the Gdańsk Shakespeare Festival has been an international exchange and discussion platform for theatre admirers and creators.